-Truth be told, many freelancers don’t even think very much about choosing an entity.
-They’ll just start doing business without making any decision about how to legally structure their company.
+Truth be told, many freelancers don’t think very much about choosing an entity.
+They just start doing business without choosing how to legally structure their company.

-Sure, this happens, but it does come with a drawback that you should think about: if you do this, you’ll end up with one of the default entities, which are a sole proprietorship if you’re working alone, or a partnership if your company has two or more owners.
+While this is totally normal, it does come with a major drawback: you’ll end up with one of the default entities, which are a sole proprietorship if you’re working alone, or a partnership if your company has two or more owners.

-What’s so bad about that?
-Well, these default entities might be perfectly fine for you, but if you settle for them without weighing your other options, you might be missing out on some of the nice perks that come with the alternatives.
+That depends.
+These default entities might be perfectly fine for you, but if you settle for them without weighing your other options, you might miss out on some of the perks that come with the alternatives.

-Now that we’ve covered the basics, let’s move and discuss the details, pros, and cons of each of the main types of business entities.
+Now that we’ve covered the basics, let’s talk details, pros, and cons of the most common entities for freelancers.

 What’s good about a sole proprietorship?